randriu/synthesis/README.md

 # PAYNT

-PAYNT (Probabilistic progrAm sYNThesizer) is a tool for automated synthesis of probabilistic programs.
-PAYNT inputs a program with holes (so-called sketch) and a specification (see below for more information), and outputs concrete hole assignment allowing to satisfy the specification, if such assignment exists.
-Internally, PAYNT interprets incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
+PAYNT (Probabilistic progrAm sYNThesizer) is a tool for the automated synthesis of probabilistic programs.
+PAYNT takes a program with holes (a so-called sketch) and a specification (see below for more information), and outputs a concrete hole assignment that yields a program that satisfies the specification, if such an assignment exists.
+Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
 PAYNT is implemented in python and uses [stormpy](https://github.com/moves-rwth/stormpy) -- python bindings for Storm.
 This repository contains the source code of PAYNT along with adaptations for [storm](https://github.com/moves-rwth/storm) and [stormpy](https://github.com/moves-rwth/stormpy), prerequisites for PAYNT.

+PAYNT is described in
+- [1] PAYNT: A Tool for Inductive Synthesis of Probabilistic Programs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen and Simon Stupinsky

+Most of the algorithms are described in
+- [2] Inductive Synthesis for Probabilistic Programs Reaches New Horizons by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen, TACAS 2021
+- [3] Counterexample-Driven Synthesis for Probabilistic Program Sketches by Milan Ceska, Christian Hensel, Sebastian Junges, Joost-Pieter Katoen, FM 2019.
+- [4] Shepherding Hordes of Markov Chains by Milan Ceska, Nils Jansen, Sebastian Junges, Joost-Pieter Katoen, TACAS 2019

+PAYNT is hosted on [github](https://github.com/gargantophob/synthesis).

 ## Image with the pre-installed tool

-Pre-installed tool is available in [this Ubuntu 20.04 LTS virtual machine]().
+An image with the pre-installed tool is available in [this Ubuntu 20.04 LTS virtual machine]().
 Compilation and installation of the tool from scratch on your system or VM will be discussed in the end of this README.

-## Initial testing of the artifact
+** How to boot the VM **
+- Virtualbox, no password.
+- Where to navigate.

+## Getting started with PAYNT

 Having the tool installed, you can quickly test it by activating the python environment and asking PAYNT to evaluate a simple synthesis problem: